streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 In this chapter, we’ll show some examples and describe the built-in data types.
 We'll then discuss how to do the following:

-- Create a stream.
+- Create or delete a stream.
-- Edit a stream.
+- Edit stream details.
-- Delete a stream.
 - Upload historical data.
 - Push events to a stream.
 - Subscribe to a stream.

-**Discuss database (MongoDb) poller streams somewhere**

 ##Stream examples